 As we enter a new era of computing, data storage has changed its role from "secondary" with respect to CPU and RAM to primary importance in today's information world.
-Online data storage doubles every 9 months due to ever-growing demand for networked information services [8].
-In general, networked storage architectures have evolved from network-attached storage (NAS) [2, 13], storage area network (SAN) [7], to most recent storage over IP (iSCSI) [6, 14].
+Online data storage doubles every 9 months [6] due to ever-growing demand for networked information services [19, 39].
+In general, networked storage architectures have evolved from network-attached storage (NAS) [9, 12, 28], storage area network (SAN) [17, 29, 31], to most recent storage over IP (iSCSI) [12, 15, 33,37].
 NAS architecture allows a storage system/device to be directly connected to a standard network, typically via Ethernet.
 Clients in the network can access the NAS directly.
 A NAS based storage subsystem has built-in file system to provide clients with file system functionality.
 SAN technology, on the other hand, provides a simple block level interface for manipulating nonvolatile magnetic media.
-The basic premise of a SAN is to replace the "point-to-point" infrastructure of server to storage communications with one that allows "any-toany" communications.
+Typically, a SAN consists of networked storage devices interconnected through a dedicated Fibre Channel (FC-4 protocol) network.
+The basic premise of a SAN is to replace the "point-to-point" infrastructure of server to storage communications with one that allows "any-to-any" communications.
 A SAN provides high connectivity, scalability, and availability using a specialized network protocol: FC-4 protocol.
-Deploying such a specialized network usually introduces additional cost for implementation, maintenance, and management. iSCSI is the most recently emerging technology with the goal of implementing the SAN technology over the betterunderstood and mature network infrastructure: the Internet (TCP/IP).
+Deploying such a specialized network usually introduces additional cost for implementation, maintenance, and management. iSCSI is the most recently emerging technology with the goal of implementing the SAN technology over the better-understood and mature network infrastructure: the Internet (TCP/IP).

 Implementing SAN over IP brings economy and convenience whereas it also raises performance issues.
-Currently, there are basically two existing approaches: one carries out SCSI and IP protocol conversion at a specialized switch and the other encapsulates SCSI protocol in TCP/IP at host bus adapter (HBA) level [14].
+Currently, there are basically two existing approaches: one carries out SCSI and IP protocol conversion at a specialized switch [29] and the other encapsulates SCSI protocol in TCP/IP at host bus adapter (HBA) level [33].
 Both approaches have severe performance limitations.
-Converting protocols at a switch places special burden to already-overloaded switch and creates another an specialized networking equipment in a SAN.
-Such a specialized switch not only is costly as compared to offthe-shelf Ethernet switches but also complicates installation, management, and maintenance. То encapsulate SCSI protocol over IP requires significant amount of overhead traffic for SCSI commands transfers and handshaking over the Internet.
-In addition, packet transfer latency exists over the network, particularly over long distances.
-Such latency does not reduce linearly with the increase of network bandwidth.
+Converting protocols at a switch places special burden to an already-overloaded switch and creates another specialized networking equipment in a SAN.
+Such a specialized switch not only is costly as compared to off-the-shelf Ethernet switches but also complicates installation, management, and maintenance.
+To encapsulate SCSI protocol over IP requires significant amount of overhead traffic for SCSI commands transfers and handshaking over the Internet.
+On a typical iSCSI implementation, we have measured around 58% of TCP/IP packets being less than 127 bytes long, implying an overwhelming quantity of small size packets to transfer SCSI commands and status (most of them are only one byte).
+Majority of such small packet traffic over the net is not necessary because of the reliable and connection-oriented services provided by underlying TCP/IP.
+Our experiments using PostMark benchmark [16] have shown that efficient caching can reduce total number of packets transferred over the net from 3,353,821 to 839,100 for same amount of remote storage data, a 4 times reduction!